m053m716/Handoff_MCP/README.md

 VS Code shows local web pages in an editor tab via its built-in **Simple Browser**.
 An external process cannot trigger that (the `code` CLI has no command for it), so there are two supported ways to get a tab:

 1. **Ctrl+Click the URL.** Run `handoff-mcp gui` in the VS Code integrated terminal; when inside VS Code the command prints a Ctrl-clickable URL instead of launching an external browser, and VS Code opens it as a Simple Browser tab.
 2. **Run the generated task.** `handoff-mcp init --vscode` writes `.vscode/tasks.json` with a **Handoff: Open Viewer** task.
 From the Command Palette choose *Tasks: Run Task → Handoff: Open Viewer*; it starts the loopback server and opens the viewer as an editor tab in one step.
+The task pins this repo's `HANDOFF_MCP_PROJECT_ROOT` and uses a port derived from the repo's project key (override with `--port`), so two repos' tasks get distinct ports and never show each other's items.
+Commit `.vscode/tasks.json` to share the setup.

 ## CLI